Skip to content

 Jessica Drew by Brian Michael Bendis (2004 – 2012)

-• Event: House of M (see reading order) takes place between New Avengers #10-11.
-Jessica Drew made a few appearances, but it doesn’t play a role in her personal history.
+Event: House of M takes place between New Avengers #10-11.
+Jessica Drew made a few appearances, but this story doesn’t play a role in her personal history.

 • New Avengers By Bendis Complete Collection Vol. 2

-• Event: Civil War.
-Go to the full reading order for more information as everybody and their uncle was concerned by it.
+Event: Civil War.
+This time, everybody and their uncle were concerned by it.
 New Avengers #21-25 are tie-ins.

 Alert Event!
 Jessica Drew is one of the major characters of the Secret Invasion event, as revelations will put into perspective Spider-Woman’s actions during the past few years.
 And obviously, it’s a story that will leave some scars on Jessica.

-• Event: Siege. see the full reading order.
+Event: Siege.
 After New Avengers #61, Siege deals with the culmination of the “Dark Reign” storyline, and the end of the New Avengers title.

 The end of the Dark Reign era was also marked by the end of the New Avengers title, but Brian Michael Bendis wasn’t finished with the Avengers and Jessica Drew, leading us into the Heroic Age, Fear Itself, and Avengers vs. X-Men.